OMARxKHALID/reactInstagramClone/README.md

 ## Description

 The Instagram Clone UI project seeks to replicate the key features of the original Instagram application, allowing users to explore, post, and interact with content in a familiar environment.
 It includes components such as the feed, stories, user profiles, and explore page, each designed to closely resemble their counterparts in the official Instagram app.
+This project is built using React.js for dynamic frontend development, Tailwind CSS for responsive styling, and Firebase as the backend.

 ## Features